 We figured that Panglao island hopping was cheaper due to the shorter distances and tour length compared to those at other destinations.
 The trip combines dolphin watching, snorkeling in Balicasag island and a trip to the Virgin Island sand bar.
 It actually sounded like a lot of fun initially, but the fun disappeared soon after we started our Panglao island hopping tour.

-Here is why we don’t recommend the island hopping tour in Panglao.
+Here is why we don’t recommend the Panglao island Hopping Tour

 No we did not!
 Because nobody bothered to tell us when we booked the tour in the first place!

 Turns out that the environmental fee for Balicasag island costs 100 PHP (about € 1.50) (which you are obliged to pay once you are on the tour of course), snorkeling at the marine sanctuary from the island costs 150 PHP (about € 2.50)and snorkeling to see turtles costs a further 200 PHP (about € 3) .

 Dolphin Watching on the Panglao island hopping tour

 Watching the dolphins from the boat however was free.
 Except that we didn’t see a single dolphin.
 Not one.
 We were told “they are not here today”.
 Maybe we were just unlucky but the whole setup was already starting make us feel very frustrated and the deafening noise of the two-stroke engine which we were seated right next to, was doing nothing to help our mood.

 Boats at Balicasag Island

 Balicasag island is a mess of a place.
 As soon as we got off the boat our group was assigned to a table where we were ‘encouraged’ (several times) to buy breakfast.
 This was also where the money for the activities is collected.
 We decided on snorkeling in the turtle area since the marine sanctuary area, which could be seen from shore, seemed cluttered with little boats bumping into each other and swimmers with safety vests and fins hitting each other.